monix/monix-kafka/docs/producer.md

 title: Producer
 ---

-The _Monix Kafka_ producer module uses the underlying _Kafka Producer API_ that would allow the application to asynchronously publish to one or more Kafka topics.
+The _Monix Kafka_ producer module relies in the underlying _Kafka Producer API_ that would allow the application to asynchronously publish to one or more Kafka topics.
 You could either produce a single event or to define a producer that will push an unbounded stream of events, they complement very well to accomplish different possible use cases.

 Below table describes the available different ways of publishing events to Kafka as mentioned before, although further details and implementation can be found in the next sections: